 Exercise 9: Tuning SVC model using grid search

 Previously, we discussed the importance of determining the optimal cost function and kernel for SVM classifier models.
 In Exercise 7, we learned how to find the optimal combination of hyperparameters using scikit-learn’s grid search function.
 In this exercise, we will demonstrate using grid search to find the best combination of the cost function and kernel.

+Note:

+Continuing from Exercise 8

 Instantiate grid for which to search using the following code: